The Twins Almanac for July

 St. Cloud State Alumni Meet in the Majors

-1977 St. Cloud Tech graduate Jim Eisenreich goes 1-for-2 with a walk and a double versus 1979 Fairfax graduate and former St. Cloud State teammate Dana Kiecker in a 13-4 Royals win at Fenway.
+1977 St. Cloud Tech graduate Jim Eisenreich went 1-for-2 with a walk and a double versus 1979 Fairfax graduate and former St. Cloud State teammate Dana Kiecker in a 13-4 Royals win at Fenway on this date in 1990.
 It was the first time that St. Cloud State alumni played against each other in the major leagues.

 In total, Eisenreich went 4-for-8 with a walk and two doubles versus Kiecker between 1990 and 1991.